Pain after injections for nail surgery

 Footwear

-As a keen runner, this lady appeared to have high expectations with a rapid return to running again soon after her procedure.
+As a keen runner, this lady appeared to have high expectations, with a rapid return to running again soon after her procedure.
 I did not see the trainers she used for running, but those she wore to the clinic were fine.
-Running footwear should have been checked as it may have been exacerbating the problem.
-If there had been no resolution this would have been an essential next step.
+Running footwear should have been checked as it may have exacerbated the problem.
+If there had been no resolution, this would have been an essential next step.

 Hypodermic needle

-A needle close to the phalanx can lead to discomfort, although 5 weeks is longer than usual but not unheard of.
-Post injection neuralgia can occur although there is little reported evidence.
+A needle close to the phalanx can lead to discomfort, although 5 weeks is longer than usual, which is not unheard of.
+Post-injection neuralgia can occur, although there is little reported evidence.
 Most injections leave discomfort for a short period of 2 days to 2 weeks.
-The worst case scenario would be a low grade reflex pain syndrome.
-In Complex Regional Pain Syndrome (CRPS) the resulting pain and the initial injury have no correlation[1]
+The worst-case scenario would be a low-grade reflex pain syndrome.
+In Complex Regional Pain Syndrome (CRPS), the resulting pain and the initial injury do not correlate [1]

 Pathogenesis

 In this particular case, nerve axon (illustrated) irritation with swelling and haematoma were the most likely causes.
-While resolution was fairly rapid in this case we are reminded nerve damage can take 6-9 months to settle.
+While resolution was fairly rapid in this case, we are reminded that nerve damage can take 6-9 months to settle.
 Local periostitis due to the needle scraping the periosteum was also a possible cause and could have lead to bruising and sensitivity.
-Another possibility was a local abscess but most likely this would have been apparent before 5 weeks post-surgery.
-Additionally infection was unlikely based on presentation, colour, swelling and low grade discomfort.
+Another possibility was a local abscess, but most likely, this would have been apparent before 5 weeks post-surgery.
+Additionally, infection was unlikely based on presentation, colour, swelling and low-grade discomfort.
 A medial-oblique and lateral x-ray of the toe would aid with this diagnosis.

 Reflection